BenjaminBini/barmaid/README.md

 ## Download

-You can download the app from the release tab or by following [this link for Mac](https://github.com/BenjaminBini/barmaid/releases/download/v1.0.0/barmaid.app.zip) or [this one for Windows](https://github.com/BenjaminBini/barmaid/releases/download/v1.0.0/barmaid-win32-x64.zip).
+You can download the app from the release tab or by following [this link for Mac](https://github.com/BenjaminBini/barmaid/releases/download/v1.1.0/barmaid-1.1.0.dmg), [this one for Windows](https://github.com/BenjaminBini/barmaid/releases/download/v1.1.0/barmaid-1.1.0-win.zip) or [this one for Linux](https://github.com/BenjaminBini/barmaid/releases/download/v1.1.0/barmaid-1.1.0-x86_64.AppImage).

 ## Screenshots